Lebanon:Operations of the Islamic Resistance on Thursday, De...

 Allah Almighty is Truthful

+- And in response to the enemy’s burning of Al-Raheb Forest, the fighters of the Islamic Resistance shelled at 12:30 am on Thursday, December 21, 2023, “Branit Forest” with incendiary rockets.
+The Islamic Resistance confirms that it will not hesitate to defend the Lebanese villages and towns and will deal reciprocally with the “Israeli” aggressive actions.

+- And in response to the “Israeli” enemy’s attacks on villages and civilian homes and the martyrdom of citizen Nihad Mousa Mohanna and the wounding of her husband, the Islamic Resistance fighters targeted at 11:15 a.m. on Thursday, December 21, 2023 the settlements of “Dovev" and "Avivim” [the occupied Lebanese village of Saliha] with appropriate weapons, causing confirmed casualties.
+The resistance reaffirms that it will never accept harming civilians and attacking our villages and towns.
+We’ll respond to any attack by striking the settlements in northern occupied Palestine.

-- The Islamic Resistance fighters targeted at 10:00 a gathering of ‘Israeli’ occupation soldiers in the vicinity of the ‘Shomera’ Barracks [the occupied Lebanese Tarbikha village] with the appropriate weapons.
+- The fighters of the Islamic Resistance targeted at 12:15 pm of Thursday, December 21, 2023 “Israeli” occupation soldiers in the occupied Lebanese Shebaa Farms with missile and artillery weapons.
+Direct hits were scored.

+- The fighters of the Islamic Resistance launched at 12:45 pm of Thursday, December 21, 2023 an air operation with three offensive drones targeting the enemy’s new established gatherings behind its sites in the occupied Lebanese Shebaa Farms.
+The targets were accurately hit and destroyed.

+- The fighters of the Islamic Resistance targeted on Thursday, December 21, 2023 at 1:30 p.m. the “Jordeikh” [Al-Jerdah] Site with appropriate weapon.

 Comments